Faculty members in the Counseling program at The University of Memphis are dedicated

 to furnishing each student admitted into the program an array of diverse opportunities

-Clinical Mental Health Counseling, Rehabilitation Counseling and School Counseling
+Clinical Mental Health Counseling MS, School Counseling MS, and Counseling Ed.D.,

 will appreciate diverse cultures, be committed to the counseling profession, and manifest

 an array of clinical skills.
-These programs are accredited by CACREP and CORE which
+These programs are accredited by CACREP (Council for

 Graduates of the M.S. degree program are prepared to assume counseling positions in

 various employment settings to include but not limited to: school settings, community